oemof/oemof-solph/doc/oemof_solph.rst

 LinearTransformer (Mx1)
 +++++++++++++++++++++++

-An instance of the LinearTransformer class can represent a power plant, a transport line or any kind of a transforming process as electrolysis or a cooling device.
-It can have m input flows and one output flow.
+An instance of the LinearTransformer class can represent a node with m input flows an one output flows such as a heat pump, additional heat supply or any kind of a process where two input flows are reduced to one output flow.
-As the name indicates the efficiency has to constant within one time step to get a linear transformation.
+As the name indicates the efficiency has be to constant within one time step to get a linear transformation.
 You can define a different efficiency for every time step (e.g. the COP of an air heat pump according to the ambient temperature) but this series has to be predefined and cannot be changed within the optimisation.

 .. code-block:: python